Any feedback or comments? Drop us a Line

 The Character in the Movie

 Oddjob was a very brave man, as seen when he stayed inside the Fort Knox vault with an active bomb, to stop Bond and a guard from escaping.
-Later on in the film, a fight ensued between Bond and Oddjob.
-Bond eventually managed to get the rimmed hat and threw it at Oddjob, who ducked to avoid being hit.
-Oddjob then went to retrieve the hat which was stuck in a barred fence.
-As he went to grab it, Bond touched a live wire onto the bars, electrocuting Oddjob and bringing him to his ultimate death.
+A fight ensued between Bond and Oddjob, and Bond eventually managed to get the rimmed hat.
+He threw it at Oddjob, but missed, lodging it between some metal bars behind him.
+Oddjob went to retrieve the hat, and just as he grabbed it, Bond touched a live wire to the bars, electrocuting Oddjob and bringing him to his ultimate death.

 The Character in the Book